HTTP/2 Multiplexing

 GRPC -->|Multiplexed responses| WebApp

-Where multiplexing lives in the stack
+Where multiplexing sits in the stack

 flowchart LR